2016 Formula One title standings

 Story highlights

-- Nico Rosberg wins in Singapore
+- Nico Rosberg extends title lead

-- Teammate Hamilton finishes third
+- Teammate Lewis Hamilton fails to finish

+(CNN)Daniel Ricciardo led a Red Bull 1-2 in the Malaysian GP, but it was third-placed Nico Rosberg who was the big winner at Sepang.

+Rosberg's Mercedes teammate Lewis Hamilton saw his engine blow while leading and heading for a points tally to take the championship lead from the German.

 Drivers: